Aprika/Aprika/README.md

 # Hi there 👋
-I'm currently learning Python.
+I am a Computational Linguistics student.
+My main programming language is Python, but I also studied SQL and Java.
 I'm working on training projects to improve

 ## Currently used libraries:
 * Numpy